SihaoCheng/scattering_transform/README.md

 ```

 The input data should be a numpy array of images with dimensions (N_image, M, N).
 Output are torch tensors in assigned computing device, e.g., cuda() or cpu.
+Parallele calculation is automatically implemented by `torch`, for both cpu and gpu.
+Please pay attention that large number of images in a batch (100 in this example) may cause memory problem.
+In that case just cut it into smaller batchs.
+When using CPUs, one may also consider to feed 1 image in each batch, and use the 'multiprocessing' package for parallel computation.

 S has dimension (N_image, 1 + J + JxJxL), which keeps the (l1-l2) dimension.